adamliter/adamlitercv/README.md

 adamlitercv
 ===========

-This repo contains the source code of my CV.
+This repo contains the source code for my CV.